chkwon/PATHSolver.jl/README.md

 - `lb < x < ub`, then `F(x) = 0`
 - `x = ub`, then `F(x) ≤ 0`

-# Installation
+# OS X only

 This package currently supports Mac OS X only.

-(I need help for Linux and Windows.
+I need help for Linux and Windows.
 The installation process basically downloads `libpath47.dylib` from [ampl/pathlib](https://github.com/ampl/pathlib) and `libpath47julia.dylb` from [PathJulia](https://github.com/chkwon/PathJulia), copies `libgfortran.3.dylib` from PathJulia, and places them in `~/.julia/v0.4/PATH/deps/usr/lib/`.
 Hopefully, the installation procedure can be simplified.
-I think for Windows and Linux, similar processes can be used.)
+I think for Windows and Linux, similar processes can be used.

+# Installation

 To install PATHSolver.jl, follow the instructions given below: